Executive Director Job Description

 - Develop and maintain relationships with the Board of Directors and Advisory Council.

 - Along with the Board of Directors, identify a pipeline of diverse board candidates and work to recruit new board members with the goal of doubling the size of the Board of Directors by 2021.

 - Be the public face of the organization by representing the programs and point of view of the organization to agencies, organizations, funders and the general public.

-- Ensure regular performance evaluations are held and exercise sound human resource practices.
+- Ensure that job descriptions are developed, that regular performance evaluations are held, and that sound human resource practices are in place.

 - Maintain official records and documents, and ensure compliance with federal, state and local regulations.